 My boyfriend works at UPS and he uses a black crayon to mark boxes.
 He called me at work to ask me how to remove melted, dried crayon from his work clothes and the dryer.
-Needless to say I was not a happy camper, lol.
 He used a magic eraser on the dryer and it worked completely.

 My 4 year old hid some crayons in her only good winter coat and never took them out.
 It was washed and dried before we knew it and it is horrible.
+I believe it is a cotton coat, and it's white with dark fur around the hood.
+I am so upset cause it's starting to get cold outside and she needs to have a winter coat for school.
 Please help me figure this out.